winitzki/scall/tutorial/programming_dhall.md

 ```

-To make this code shorter still, we could change the definition of `NaturalLessEqual10Predicate` by simplifying the returned type.
+To make this code shorter still, we could simplify `NaturalLessEqual10Predicate`:
 Instead of returning an equality type, it is sufficient if `NaturalLessEqual10Predicate x` returns a unit type (in Dhall, `{}`) for $x \le 10$ and a void type (in Dhall, `<>`) for $x > 10$.
 We can use an `if/then/else` expression that returns the unit or the void types according to the value of `x`.
 Then the definition and the usage become simpler while the functionality remains the same.